obscurecat64/obscurecat64.github.io/content/blog/react-learnings-1/index.md

 }
 ```

-You could do this too
+You could do this too:

 ```
 const App = () => {